In a perfect world, everything is steady. You can make plans that actually come true 100% of the time. You can anticipate things in advance.

 I bring my laptop and notebook with me wherever I go.
 Those two things are always by my side.
 When my life lacks structure, I whip out the laptop at any free moment I have.

-Doesn’t matter what time it is, where I am, or how long I can work—when I get the chance, I work.
+It doesn’t matter what time it is, where I am, or how long I can work—when I get the chance, I work.

 But working in short bursts is not that easy.
 After all, you can’t truly focus.
 In a perfect world, you have hours of time blocked for a single important task.
 That’s how you do deep work.